 Community leases are granted to tenants whose work is aligned to supporting the delivery of the Council’s Corporate Plan.

 These tenants do not generally pay the market rent.
 Instead, a reduction from the market rent is calculated to reflect the value of the services provided by the organisations concerned to the community.

-The criteria for the award of a community lease requires taht applicant organisations are:
+The criteria for the award of a community lease requires that applicant organisations are:

-- Contributing to the agreed Council priorities for communities (alignment of objects and strategy/work to Council priorities).
+- Contributing to the agreed Council priorities for communities (alignment of objectives and strategy/work to Council priorities).

 - Delivering services to City residents on an open and equal basis, taking account of the need to tackle the social and economic inequalities in our communities.

 - Making clear efforts to deliver a good quality of service provision, including outreach, and continuous improvement policies.